BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

         As it goes for computer programming, so it goes for plumbing and carpentry.
         <br/><br/>

-5. "ChatGPT will replace all jobs".<br/><br/>
+5.  **"ChatGPT will replace all jobs".**<br/><br/>
-    "ChatGPT will replace job X".<br/><br/>
+    **"ChatGPT will replace job X".**<br/><br/>
-    See the above discussion of "grounding".<br/>
+    See the above discussion of "grounding".<br/><br/>
-    Large language models like ChatGPT arguably have exponentially diminishing accuracy as Kolmogorov complexity increases.
+    Also, large language models (LLMs) like ChatGPT arguably have exponentially diminishing accuracy as Kolmogorov complexity increases.
     This is a post from Yann LeCun about that: [https://twitter.com/ylecun/status/1640122342570336267?lang=en](https://twitter.com/ylecun/status/1640122342570336267?lang=en).
     This illustration from LeCun's post is a good summary of his argument:
     <div align="center" style="width: 50vw;">
         <img src="https://bradleyculley.github.io/images/exponential_divergence_in_LLMs.jpeg" />
     </div><br/><br/>

+6.  **I think there _will_ be a "technological singularity" (i.e. machines doing all jobs).**<br/><br/>
-6. I've noticed lots of opinions on the matter leave it there.
+    I've noticed lots of opinions on the matter leave it there.
-    They say, "hey Moravec's Paradox, real-world understanding, etc.: there is no singularity".<br/><br/>
+    They say, "hey Moravec's Paradox, real-world understanding, etc.: there is no singularity".
+I disagree.<br/><br/>
-    I think there will be a singularity.
     The human cortex has approximately the volume of a softball.
     It can't be that hard to create human-level AI (understatement).
-    In other words, AI will replace all jobs, but it will do so for all of them at about the same time.
+    In other words, AI will replace all jobs, but it will do so for all of them at about the same time, for the reasons described so far in this essay.
 Step-change.<br/><br/>

-7. Coming at it from the other side, neural net architectures are converging.
+7.   **Coming at it from the other side, neural net architectures are converging.**
-    Transformers/LLMs are effective in broader and broader problem domains.
+    For example, transformers/LLMs are effective in broader and broader problem domains.
     Andrej Karpathy has a good thread about this: [tinyurl.com/26vc6b36](tinyurl.com/26vc6b36).<br/><br/>
     Google is using transformers in its robotics: [https://blog.google/technology/ai/google-deepmind-rt2-robotics-vla-model/](https://blog.google/technology/ai/google-deepmind-rt2-robotics-vla-model/).
     Brains use a single architecture for all these different problem domains, why wouldn't AI?
     There's even evidence (Nature paper!) of brains doing something roughly similar to next-token prediction: [https://www.nature.com/articles/s41562-022-01516-2](https://www.nature.com/articles/s41562-022-01516-2).

-8. I think it’ll be a species-level cross-profession transition, with a fairly concise timeline.
+8.   **I think the technological singularity will be a species-level cross-profession transition, with a fairly concise timeline.**
-The question then becomes: if it's everyone at once, how will humans - all of us together - handle this?
+The question then becomes: how will humans - all of us together - handle this?